Peer Review Process

 Reviewer Selection

-Academic Editor appoints at least two independent reviewers with expertise in the relevant field to ensure comprehensive evaluation.
+Academic Editor appoints at least two independent reviewers with expertise in the relevant field for comprehensive evaluation.

 4